-Posio is the center of Finnish ceramic culture, an idyllic town at the foot of Lapland‘s most iconic fells.
-The endless landscapes and snowcapped forests have offered artistic inspiration for generations.
-Spend a day admiring the work of world-famous sculptors, or climb the fell and see what magic Posio inspires in you.
+Posio is many things: the center of Finnish ceramic culture, an idyllic town at the foot of Lapland’s most iconic fells, and the first destination awarded the Sustainable Travel Finland certification.
+In Posio, you’ll find your own rhythm among the endless landscapes, and the snow-capped forests will inspire the artistic visions inside you.
+Spend a day admiring the work of world-famous sculptors, or climb the fell alongside a pack of fluffy huskies and see what magic Posio inspires in you.

 As you stare up at the ropey layers of ice pouring down from the top of the cascade waterfall, a pair of red birds take flight.
 Unlike the birds, you have to go up the hard way.
 This is Posio’s famous Korouoma Canyon, the most popular ice-climbing in Finland.
 Every winter, the streams pouring over the top of the canyon slow to a crawl and freeze, creating not one but 14 impressive icefalls.
 But that’s why spiked shoes and climbing harnesses exist, right?

 Riisitunturi National Park is also where many scenes from the movie Ailo’s Journey were filmed.
-The snow-crowned trees lend an ethereal and unforgettable presence to the little reindeer’s adventure across Finnish Lapland.
+The snow-crowned trees lend an quiet, ethereal presence to the little reindeer’s adventure across Finnish Lapland.

-With white sandy beaches and crystal clear waters, Lake Livojärvi is Lapland’s own Riviera.
+When summer drops in Posio, you’ll definitely want to visit the white sands and crystal waters of Lake Livojärvi, Lapland’s very own Riviera.
 Flock to the water’s edge for a picnic with the kids, volleyball and swimming.
 Or pack a tent and find your own secret spot to enjoy the picturesque lakeside.
 Even this close to the Arctic Circle, the sun is warm, the days are long, the waters inviting.

 No Ordinary Ceramics: the culture of Posio

 The Posio wilderness, whether it’s endless Arctic forests coated orange by the Midnight Sun, or snow blanketing the fells, is a muse unlike any other.
 Just ask Posio’s most famous artist, Anu Pentik: living legend, an artist of worldwide renown, and the creator and founder of Pentik ceramics.
 Inspired by the landscapes and natural wonders of Posio, Anu still creates new work, even in her 70s.
 Your introduction to Posio ceramics will likely be the Anu Pentik Gallery in the town center.
 Its 8 meter high façade is made from broken production ceramics.
 The ceramics exhibitions inside change biannually.
-The Gallery is only one part of the Pentik-Mäki Cultural Centre, which includes museums, a factory shop for unique Pentik ceramics, and the International Coffee Cup Museum.
+The Gallery is only one part of the Green Key-certified Pentik-Mäki Cultural Centre, which includes galleries, art, design and furniture exhibits, a factory shop for unique Pentik ceramics, and the International Coffee Cup Museum.
 Not surprising for the country that drinks the most coffee in the world.

 About 20 kilometers outside of town, the Pentik Manor is an artist’s residence, exhibition center, and art gallery.
 Anu and her husband renovated and converted this 19th century reindeer farm into a space where ceramic art thrives.
 When the summer sun finally melts away the last vestiges of winter, a visit to Pentik Manor combines southern Lapland scenery, rustic tradition and vintage modern art.